mrkkrp/zip/README.md

 ### Filenames

-The library uses API that makes it impossible to create archive with non-portable or invalid file names in it.
+The library has API that makes it impossible to create archive with non-portable or invalid file names in it.

 As of .ZIP specification 6.3.2, files with Unicode symbols in their names